 Prior to placing an end user order for the ABBS, a Carrier must establish the necessary infrastructure to support such service.
 That infrastructure is the Aggregator Port and Cross-Connect to collocation.
 Both of these elements are ordered via an Access Service Request (“ASR”).
 In addition to submitting the ASR to establish the Aggregator Port and Cross-Connect, a Carrier must submit the CLIF form in conjunction with each Aggregator Port ordered – on a port by port basis.
 The following is an outline of the service order requirements for the Aggregator Port and Cross-Connect:

 Prerequisites: Prior to placing an ASR for the Aggregator Port and Cross-Connect, a Carrier must have established a collocation arrangement (virtual or physical) in the end office in which it wishes to purchase the Aggregator Port and Cross-Connect.
-Additionally, because the Aggregator Port and Cross-Connect are only available at the DS3c and OC3c speeds, a Carrier must have established the necessary collocation facilities to and from the SBC-13STATEFiber Distribution Frame (“FDF”) in the case of an OC-3c port; and/or the SBC-13STATE DSX-3 location in the case of a DS-3c port.
-The Carrier collocation arrangement will serve to provide Carrier Facilities Assignment (“CFA”) or the termination point at which SBC-13STATE will provide Carrier access to the Aggregator Port.
+Additionally, because the Aggregator Port and Cross-Connect are only available at the DS3c and OC3c speeds, a Carrier must have established the necessary collocation facilities to and from the AT&T-13STATE Fiber Distribution Frame (“FDF”) (OC-3c port); and/or the AT&T-13STATE DSX-3 location (DS-3c port).
+The Carrier collocation arrangement will serve to provide Carrier Facilities Assignment (“CFA”) or the termination point at which AT&T-13STATE will provide Carrier access to the Aggregator Port.
 An Aggregator must be available and turned green in the serving wire center where the ABBS Service is to be provisioned.

 Service Order: ASR.
 An ASR will be used to order this infrastructure.
 This order MUST be placed prior to an order placed for a DLE-HFS end user order for the wire center where the Aggregator is located.